SpockBauru/CSG_Terrain/README.md

 ## WARNING: This plugin is in beta phase.
-Only works with Godot 4.4 dev6 or later.
+Only works with Godot 4.4 beta or later.

 # CSG Terrain